Doctors Note Logo

 • High fever (above 101°F/38.3°C)

-If you're experiencing any combination of these warning signs and want to understand whether your symptoms may indicate a serious blockage, try Ubie's free AI-powered Bowel Obstruction symptom checker to help determine if you need urgent medical attention.
+If you're experiencing any combination of these warning signs and want to understand your symptoms better, use Ubie's free AI symptom checker to help identify potential causes and determine if you need urgent medical attention.

 How Strictures Are Diagnosed